File Index

 BODY: column index bytes + column index bytes + column index bytes + .......

-Column Index Bytes: BloomFilter #
+Index: BloomFilter #

 Content of bloom filter index is simple:

-• numHashFunctions 4 bytes int, BIT_ENDIAN
+• numHashFunctions 4 bytes int, BIG_ENDIAN

 • bloom filter bytes